Skip to content

 • ingress_interface, this one only needs to be changed if you're using a VPN.
 VPNs will create their own interface through which your traffic goes.
 For download bandwidth limits to work you need to find your VPNs interface name and use it here.
 If you do not use a VPN you can just set this to the same value as interface

-• user and group the daemon does not run as root, it only needs it run during initialization, afterwards the daemon will run as this user.
-For testing you can just set to your current user.
+• user and group the daemon does not run as root, it only needs it run during initialization, afterward the daemon will run as this user.
+For testing, you can just set to your current user.

 Then just run the daemon with root privileges and start the GUI to connect to it.